 Does this look appealing --->?

 Late in getting to the customer?
 Food took too long?
 Forgot a beverage?
-It's not the occasional lapse in service or food preparation that results in us loosing customers, it's your failure to show sincere concern and to resolve the issue quickly.
+It's not the occasional lapse in service that results in us loosing customers, it's your failure to show sincere concern and to resolve the issue quickly.

 Follow this two-step process in order to "recover" from such a situation: